 - ZADD, ZINCRBY, ZINTERSTORE, ZREM, ZREMRANGEBYLEX, ZUNIONSTORE, ZREMRANGEBYRANK, and ZREMRANGEBYSCORE

-- When calling the SYNC or PSYNC command to transfer data of the LIST type, DTS does not clear the existing data.
-In this case, duplicate data may exist in the destination database.
+- When DTS calls the SYNC or PSYNC command to transfer data of the LIST type, DTS does not clear the existing data.
+In this case, the destination database may contain duplicate data records.

-Note On the buy page, set Source Instance to Redis, Target Instance to Redis, and Synchronization Topology to One-Way Synchronization.
+Note On the buy page, set Source Instance to Redis, set Target Instance to Redis, and set Synchronization Topology to One-Way Synchronization.

 - Log on to the DTS console.